Radboud-University/osc-nijmegen/docs/_pages/reproducibilitea.md

 layout: single
 ---

+**ReproducibiliTea Nijmegen is currently inactive (as of March 31, 2022) due to the organising members's recent moves away from Nijmegen/academia.
+If you're interested in bringing this back alive, reach out to the OSCN via the email address on the [contact page](https://openscience-nijmegen.nl/_pages/contact)!**

 ReproducibiliTea is a global initiative bringing journal clubs on reproducibility and open science to, at the time of writing, 139 institutes in 27 countries spread over 5 continents.
 There is more information on the initiative and current chapter on the [ReproducibiliTea website](https://reproducibilitea.org/).

 ## Next event
+There are no events scheduled.
+## Most recent event
-Our next event will be on **February 16**, 2022, 15:00 CEST.
+Our last event was on **February 16**, 2022, 15:00 CEST.
 For more information, see [here](https://openscience-nijmegen.nl/reproTea21/).
 For all future meetings, see our [agenda](https://openscience-nijmegen.nl/_pages/agenda/).
-For past meetings, see the schedule below.
+For all past meetings, see the schedule below.

 Information on the special series we hosted from April to September 2021 can be found [here](https://openscience-nijmegen.nl/_pages/publishing_system/).